DeusArcana/100-days-of-code/log.md

 - Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
 - Everything good about creating and composing JSX elements and functional components, very interesting.

+### Day 78: May 1, 2019

+- Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
+- Very interesting lesson of Stateless Functional Components.
+I have some struggles with the logic involved.